Precept Ministries International

-Precept is an interdenominational Christian evangelical organization based in Chattanooga, Tennessee whose stated mission is to engage people in relationship with God through scriptural studies.
-The ministry ministers to adults, teens and children through Bible study leader training workshops, Bible studies, and an Israel tour to biblical sites and conferences.
+Precept is an interdenominational Christian evangelical organization based in Chattanooga, Tennessee, US.

+The organization’s stated mission is to bring people into a close relationship with God through scriptural Bible studies.
+PMI ministers to adults, teens and children through leader training workshops, Bible studies, and a tour to biblical sites in occupied Palestine.

 The organization is a nonprofit ministry and a member of the Evangelical Council for Financial Accountability (ECFA).

 History

-Precept was founded by Jack and Kay Arthur in 1970.
+The ministry was founded by Jack and Kay Arthur in 1970.
+It was originally named ‘’Reach Out’’, and ran from the Arthurs’ farm in Tennessee Valley.
+After writing the first Precept Upon Precept Study guide on the Book of Romans, the ministry was renamed in 1982 and became Precept Ministries.

+In 1999, the first training international institute was formed in Romania.

 In 2008 Precept made $12.9 million in revenue.
+In 2021 Precept received almost $11 million in revenue.

 Jack and Kay's son, David Arthur, took over as CEO in 2012.

 Ministries

 Student Ministry

 Transform Student Ministries is a department of Precept which ministers to minors, especially those in high school and college.
 Annually, they offer the ENGAGE Internship which takes place over a 10-week span between May through July to train college-age students and young adults to engage in God's Word through the Inductive Bible Study method.